 What do I need to know?

-Records of a teacher's service are scattered throughout our collection (you can browse this list and filter it using the date range using the sliders), however teacher record books contain the most consolidated summary of a teacher's service in public schools.
+Records of a teacher's service in government schools are scattered throughout our collection (you can browse this list and filter it using the date range using the sliders), however teacher record books contain the most consolidated summary of a teacher's service in public schools.

 You will need to know:

-- the name (middle and maiden name) of the teacher
+- the name (given name and maiden name) of the teacher

 - the teacher record number and/or names of schools taught